 The author used a Early 2009 MacBook Pro 17" for this guide.
-The tempreatures before this were 180° F. After this change, they went down to 122°.
-This system has had a 58° temperature drop.
+Prior to applying different feet, the system regularly ran at 180° F. After this change, the system seen a 58° temperature drop and was reduced to 122°.

 No tools required.